PLA-GOE/Thromsom/README.md

 ## Usage

+Every script has been validated to run with Python3, version 3.9.7.
+It may run with later version, but we recommend to use this version.

 Each of the subdirectories in this repository contains a script to generate all of the data presented in the above paper.

 - Segmentation contains the actual tool developed for a robust segmentation